Team8Omega/3DSCraft/README.md

 * KosmicDev for better y spawning code
 * GamesSanti who made Craftus Redesigned
 * RSDuck who made Craftus and Craftus Reloaded
+* Contributors who Forked Craftus and contibuted their changes each time
 * People who made 3DS homebrew possible
     * Especially smea for 3dscraft which is good place for ~~stealing ideas~~ inspiration
     * Contributors of the 3dbrew.org wiki and ctrulib